lopezpdvn/lopezpdvn.github.io/pages/projects.md

 {% capture github_prefix %}https://github.com/{{ site.github_username }}{% endcapture %}
 {% capture gist_prefix %}https://gist.github.com/{{ site.github_username }}{% endcapture %}

+_I need to update this list, but since most of my public projects are software-based, you can just take a look at my [GitHub][] profile._

 For other projects see my [technical notes][], as well as my [Github][] and [Gist][] profiles.